rwb/ccjs710-lesson12/README.md

 1. 12/9/22 (9:33am): a student came to me and noted that the ages were not in integer format for part 1.
 I have slightly modified the data creation code to ensure that the ages are now in an integer format.

 2. 12/9/22 (11:02am): a student pointed out that for Part 1, problem 4 the question originally pertained to a main-effects only model; in class (lesson 8), however, I had included an interaction term.
 I have now changed problem 4 to include both the main effects and the interaction term so the problem is similar to what we worked on previously.

+3. 12/11/22 (8:42pm): a student pointed out that the original code for Part 2 produced a *y* distribution ranging from 5-10.
+This is confusing given that we did not work with an example like this in class.
+I've replaced this code with code that ensures that the full range of *y* is populated which is more similar to what we did in class.